-This allows you to customize the volume balancing.
-You can set the threshold for both the lower and upper levels of your music.
-For example the first line, if the song is less than 90% of a standard signal, it will boost the signal to 90%.
-On the second line if the signal is greater that 98% of a standard signal, it will reduce the signal to 98%.
+This allow you to customize the volume balancing.
+Thus in the first line if the song is less than 90% of a standard signal, it will boost the signal to 90%.
+On the second line if the signal is grater that 98% of a standard signal, it will reduce the signal to 98%.